bwang1008/Rubik-Cube/README.md

 Starter code for setting up OpenGL is fully attributed to Professor Etienne Vouga, used from previous projects from Graphics class.

-Warning: On high speeds, solving the cube will have lots of flashing color.
+Warning: On high speeds, cube solving will have lots of flashing color.
 Please be careful!